Nutty Marzipan Bundt Cake

 nutty marzipan bundt cake

-I found a version of this Nutty Marzipan Bundt cake in a German cooking magazine.
+I found a version of this Nutty Marzipan Bundt Cake in a German cooking magazine.
 Then I turned it on its head.
 I cannot help myself, I am a compulsive recipe molester.
 Therefore, I added extra embellishments and then more after that.
 I don’t know who is nuttier, me or this cake.

 nutty marzipan bundt cake